rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 Let's try our new policy in action.
-For example, say that we want to retrieve the repositories of a user within a given interval or give up otherwise.
-Obviously, we want the computation to be properly shutdown in both cases, as we did in all the previous examples.
+For example, say that we want to retrieve a user's repositories within a given interval or give up otherwise.
+We want the computation to be shut down correctly in both cases, as we did in all the previous examples.
 We can use the new and shiny `ShutdownOnResult` policy to implement the use case:

 ```java
 static class FindRepositoriesByUserIdWithTimeout {